mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 Package reference
 -----------------
-The Package reference section gives detailed documentation to all of NUBO's functionality.
+The Package reference section gives detailed documentation of all of NUBO's functionality.
 This is where you want to go first when you are not sure how a specific object or function should be used.